Pavanteja-26/Pavanteja-26/README.md

 ---

-Thanks for checking out my work!
+Thanks for stopping by!
-Feel free to explore my repos — each one represents my learning, creativity, and growth as a developer.
+Explore my repos — they reflect my growth, discipline, and passion for building meaningful digital experiences.